New breakthroughs give agriculture technology a leap in weather forecasting

 Strength in numbers

-The unequaled volume and detail of weather data we capture today reveals a highly accurate picture of atmospheric conditions, perfect for feeding into forecasting models.
-And as data collection has improved, models have experienced equally seismic breakthroughs.
+The volume and detail of weather data we capture today reveal a highly accurate picture of atmospheric conditions, perfect for feeding into forecasting models.
+And as data collection has improved, models have also experienced seismic breakthroughs.
 Advances in computing power and statistical capability are unlocking powerful forecasting models, and artificial intelligence developments are hinting at an even more exciting future.

-Weather scientists can then improve these already advanced models by running them over time to see how they perform.
+Weather scientists improve these models by running them over time and monitoring their performance.
 Did it overestimate temperatures at 10,000 feet above Jakarta?
 How accurate were wind speed forecasts in the Bay of Bengal?
 By adjusting for any shortcoming, scientists can continuously improve models.

 Weather + AgTech: The ultimate power couple

 Breakthroughs in weather predictions support businesses across industries, but maybe none more so than agriculture and the companies that support farming.
 For as long as there have been farmers, there have been forecasters predicting the weather for them using the latest techniques.

 Around 700 B.C., the Greek poet Hesiod linked astronomical and weather events in his practical guide to farming, “Works and Days.”
 Medieval Europeans turned to lore and legend before the scientific revolution.
 And in 1792, The Farmers’ Almanac published its first issue and long-range weather predictions based on, among other variables, sunspot activity.